ekarani/ekarani/README.md

 ### [ENG-US]
 - 🔭 Computer Science student fascinated by Systems Infrastructure.
 - 🌱 Studying subjects related to DevOps and SRE.
-- :computer: I work in the Infrastructure Support Team of the Distributed Systems Laboratory at the Federal University of Campina Grande.
+- :computer: I worked in the Infrastructure Support Team of the Distributed Systems Laboratory at the Federal University of Campina Grande.
+Now I'm adventuring with SPIFFE/SPIRE
 - :earth_americas: I'm part of [Elas@Computação](https://github.com/elasComputacao) and [Guardians](https://github.com/Guardians-DSC).
 - :art: Visual artist and double bassist in my spare time.
 - 😄 She/Her